enroute-mobi/ara/README.md

 ## Real-time logging

-Outsource, process and store in real time all exchanges managed by Edwig :
+Outsource, process and store in real time all exchanges managed by Ara :

 * Send real time exchange data to LogStash processing
 * High performance storage for consultation and statistics via ElasticSearch